briansmiley/Fractal-Models/README.md

 # Square Fractals

 My models of [Menger Sponges](https://en.wikipedia.org/wiki/Menger_sponge) (inspired by  [Stand-up Maths](https://www.youtube.com/watch?v=8pj8_zjelDo)) and related [Sierpiński Carpets](https://en.wikipedia.org/wiki/Sierpi%C5%84ski_carpet).
 Including STLs of each successuflly rendered model, Solidworks drawings and OpenSCAD code which can successfully render up to a level 4 sponge.
-Also DXF drawings of the 2D carpets.
+Also included DXF and SVG drawings of the 2D carpets.

  OpenSCAD can technically preview the level 5 sponge with not very long a delay, but I have yet to find out how much time it would take for it to render/produce an STL of it.
 Level 4 took ~65 minutes to render into an STL-able model in OpenSCAD.
 I managed to create a level 5 in Solidworks by slow piecemeal patterning, but am not sure where that model went.
+The STL of that sponge is too large for GitHub but can be found on my [GrabCad](https://grabcad.com/library/menger-sponges-1).

 (more images available in /*/images directories)